 NOTE: iSEE also is continuing to seed-fund up to $30,000 for proposals to its Campus as a Living Laboratory program, linking faculty-level researchers to sites or initiatives on campus that are relevant to objectives in the Illinois Climate Action Plan (iCAP).
 CALL researchers are also expected to leverage the seed money into a major external funding proposal through iSEE.
 Read more about the CALL program and find proposal guidelines and templates here >>>

-The goal of the funding is to enable interdisciplinary research teams working in any of the five thematic areas of interest to iSEE to collect preliminary data or other information and to develop a strong proposal that can be submitted for external funding through the Institute in 2023-24.
+The goal of the funding is to enable interdisciplinary research teams that touch on any of the thematic areas of interest to iSEE to collect preliminary data or other information and to develop a strong proposal that can be submitted for external funding through the Institute in 2023-24.